mcnaugha/mcnaugha/README.md

-- 👋 Hi, I’m @mcnaugha
+- 👋 Hi, I’m @mcnaugha and I live near Glasgow, Scotland, UK
 - 👀 I’m interested in Apple, Microsoft, Linux,  Raspberry Pi, Enterprise architecture and device management
 - 🌱 I’m currently learning not much IT these days.
 My Enterprise IT career started in 1998.
-I'm actually learning Business Management now.
+I'm actually learning Business Management now
 - 📫 How to reach me : @mcnaugha on Twitter

 <!---